waltribeiro/gutsy/README.md

 4. [Github](https://www.github.com/) account (optional) – to store and manage your code

 ## Step 1: Set Up a Server
 I'm using Digital Ocean, but you can use any cloud (AWS, Vultr, GCP, Equinix).

-Here’s how I got started:
+Here’s how I started:

 1. Create a `DigitalOcean` account and log in
 2. Create a new droplet with `Ubuntu 24.10` (or similar)
-3. Choose low-cost droplet (mine was $4/month)
+3. Choose a low-cost droplet (mine was $4/month)
-4. Enable `SSH` and create an `SSH key pair` if you don’t have one
+4. Enable `SSH` and create an `SSH key pair`
-5. Deploy the droplet and note the public IP address at `graphs > ipv4`
+5. Deploy the droplet and note the public IP address at `graphs > ipv4` inside of Digital Ocean

 ## Step 2: Connect to Your Server
-`SSH` into your server (use iTerm, VS Code Terminal, etc).

-My server's ipv4 is `143.198.184.74`, so you should follow this format:
+Now that we're renting a server from Digital Ocean, we need to "talk" to it from our laptop.
+So I'll open up iTerm (other options are Windows PowerShell, VS Code's terminal, or Ghostty), and then `SSH` into the server.

+Follow this format:
 ```sh
 ssh root@$YOUR_SERVER_IP
 ```

+> **Note:** My server's ipv4 is `143.198.184.74`, so I'll type `ssh root@143.198.184.74`

-So then you should see this:
+You should then see something like this:

 ![gutsy](images/image-gutsy-02x.png)

 ## Step 3: Install Docker and Docker Compose
 Before we dive in, let’s install Docker and Docker Compose.
 Docker lets us run our app in containers, and Docker Compose helps us manage multiple containers easily.